“Hope is being able to see that there is light despite all of the darkness.” — Desmond Tutu

 Is there a way to speak directly with the therapist before booking?

 Yes!
 You can book a free 15-minute consultation before deciding to try therapy.
 This is a great opportunity to ask the therapist any questions you may have.
 To book you can go to Hope Psychology’s booking website https://hopepsychology.janeapp.com and click “Free 15-minute phone consultation.”
 You can also click the “Book Now” links on this website to book.
+Please ensure that you click the proper location for your appointments.
 The therapist will then call you on the number you list at the appointment time.
 Please be in a confidential space to talk for this consultation.

 Is therapy confidential?